rolling-scopes-school/docs/docs/en/fix-typo.md

 ### What's next?

 Keep track of your pull request.
-What people will comment on, what the maintainer will say, whether or not the edits you proposed will accept.
+What people will comment on, what the maintainer will say, whether or not the edits you have proposed will be accepted.

 In the same way, you can fix errors in the repository with the course assignments https://github.com/rolling-scopes-school/tasks or even offer your own tasks.